Tyler Swanson

 Collaboration

-I always seek to work with experts and uplift junior researchers.
+I always seek to work with members of the community where I conduct my research, partner with relevant experts, and uplift junior researchers.

 Midwest Nice